aolney/fable-question-classifier/README.md

 # Fable Speech Act Classifier

-## STATUS: IN PROGRESS/NOT FUNCLICENSETIONAL
+## STATUS: IN PROGRESS/NOT FUNCTIONAL

 This code is a reimplementation of [work from 2003](https://olney.ai/category/2003/01/01/Olney-A-Louwerse-M-Mathews-E-M.html) written in `tcl`.